 The following discussion of our financial condition and results of operations contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 These statements relate to future events or our future financial performance.
 In some cases, you can identify forward-looking statements by terminology such as "may", "will", "should", "expect", "plan", "anticipate", "believe", "estimate", "predict", "potential" or "continue", the negative effect of terms like these or other comparable terminology.
 These statements are only predictions.
 These statements involve known and unknown risks and uncertainties and other factors that may cause actual events or results to differ materially.
-All forward-looking statements included in this document are based on information available to us on the date of filing, and we assume no obligation to update any such forward-looking statements.
+All forward-looking statements.
 In evaluating these statements, you should specifically consider various factors, including the risks outlined under the caption "Certain Risks Which May Affect Our Future Results" set forth at the end of this Item 2 and set forth at the end of Item 7 in our Annual Report on Form 10-K for the year ended December 31, 2003, as amended.
 We caution investors that our business and financial performance are subject to substantial risks and uncertainties.